Lighthouses of the United States: New Jersey

 DuBois Maritime Museum in Greenwich.
 Automated NOAA weather station.
 Diane Hamilton's photo is

-photos.
+photos, and Google has a satellite view.
 One of only two lighthouses of this unusual design

 (the other is Southwest Ledge at New Haven, Connecticut).
 The